yanistruc/Strike-Client/README.md

 # Strike-Client
-A Python Launcher for Premium and Crack accounts without Minecraft Launcher.
+A Minecraft Python Launcher .

 For Mac and Linux, the button "Open Mods" doesn't functionnaly because I use subprocess